tGodson/platform-game/README.md

 -  Make sure you have node installed
 -  Run `npm install` on the terminal
 -  Run `npm run dev` to open the game on the browser
+-  To start the game, sign in with your name

-## Game Instructions
+## Game Instructions(How to play)
- - Click to jump between platforms.
+ - Click the right or left button on your mouse to jump between platforms.
 In easy mode, you can jump 3 consecutive times, 2 times in hard mode.
  - Collect coins to gain points.
 10 points per coin in easy mode, 25 points per coin in hard mode.
  - Avoid the firebombs.
 You lose 20 points per firebomb activated.